duckdb/duckdb-web/docs/sql/statements/create_table.md

     FROM 'https://duckdb.org/data/flights.csv';
 ```

+Note that it is not possible to create tables using CTAS statements with constraints (primary keys, check constraints, etc.).

 ## Check Constraints

 A `CHECK` constraint is an expression that must be satisfied by the values of every row in the table.